Original air date: November 16, 1992

 This episode opens with Geordi showing off his new beard at Poker Night.
-He, Riker, and Worf opine for a bit about how awesome beards are, prompting Doctor Crusher to up the stakes of their next hand: if she wins, they all have to shave their beards, and if she loses, sheíll dye her hair.
+When Crusher starts negging the concept of beards, Geordi, Riker, and Worf opine that beards are symbols of strength, prompting Doctor Crusher to up the stakes of their next hand: if she wins, they all have to shave their beards, and if she loses, shell dye her hair.
 Much to her consternation, however, Picard interrupts the game to summon them all to the bridge.

 Data, however, continues repeating the test.
-Each time it fails to abandon its task.
-Dr. Crusher visits Data to see how itís going, and Data admits that he might have been too eager to find another artificial life form.
+Each time, it fails to abandon its task.
+Crusher visits Data to see how its going, and Data admits that he might have been too eager to find another artificial life form.
 However, his conversation with the doctor distracts him until the Exocomp returns.
-Data notices that the tool it has generated is not a tool needed for the task it was assigned, but rather a tool meant to deactivate the false plasma cascade failure.
-He realizes that the Exocomp knew it was a simulation the whole time, or at least that there was no real danger.
-It knew the alarm was false, and of its own accord had decided to fix the alarm so that it would not go off falsely.
+Data notices that the tool it has generated is not a tool needed for the task it was assigned but rather a tool meant to deactivate the false plasma cascade failure.
+He realizes that the Exocomp knew there was no real danger and intentionally shut off the false alarm.

 When Picard personally goes to inspect the mining station, another incident occurs.
-This time itís a power surge, and itís much worse than what happened before.
-Picard orders the entire station to be evacuated.
-All but one of the station workers get out, but Picard and La Forge stay behind to find the last man.
-Itís a futile effort, as the man is quickly killed in an explosion, and the radiation from the power surge prevents the Enterprise from locking onto them.
-With no other options, the two of them get to work trying to fix the power surge.
-Meanwhile Riker tries to think of a solution on his end.
-He suggests detonating a photon torpedo to deactivate the plasma stream, but Data tells him that it would take too long to properly configure them.
-Dr. Farallon suggests using the Exocomps instead, as they can be configured in a matter of minutes.
-Data objects, revealing the results of his experiments and again insisting that the Exocomps are life forms.
-Riker, though, decides the captainís life is more important and orders Dr. Farallon to proceed.
-They deactivate the Exocompsí command functions to keep them from acting on their own and attempt to beam them into position, but find that the transporter is down.
-Data announces that he has locked out the transporter functions.
+This time its a power surge, and the entire station needs to be evacuated.
+Picard and La Forge stay behind to find a lost crewman but get stuck behind as the radiation from the power surge blocks further transport.
+Riker asks for solutions on his end.
+Farallon suggests detonating the Exocomps to shut off the plasma stream, but Data objects, revealing the results of his experiments and again insisting that the Exocomps are life forms.
+Riker decides the captains life is more important than Data's unproven theories and orders Farallon to proceed.
+They deactivate the Exocomps command functions to keep them from acting on their own and attempt to beam them into position, but Data locks out the transporter functions.

-Obviously, Picard canít recommend Dr. Farallonís mining technique after all that went wrong, but she promises to continue her work until she fixes the problems.
+Obviously, Picard cant recommend Farallons mining technique after all that went wrong, but she promises to continue her work until she fixes the problems.
 Data wishes her well.
-He then addresses the captain to explain why he put Picardís life at risk for the Exocomps.
+He then addresses the captain to explain why he put Picards life at risk for the Exocomps.
 He says that he wished to do for them what Picard had done for him when his own rights were threatened.
-Picard tells Data that he understands, and calls it the most human decision hes ever made.
+Picard tells Data that he understands and calls it the most human decision hes ever made.

 - Grew Beyond Their Programming: The Exocomps were programmed to be repair robots with multitools and some judgmental and adaptive capabilities.
 Over the course of the episode, it becomes increasingly clear that they've become sentient beings with the capability of free will, free thought...and self-sacrifice.

-- Heroic Sacrifice: One of the Exocomps is destroyed to insure the safe return of Geordi, Picard, and its fellow exocomps.
+- One of the Exocomps is destroyed to ensure the safe return of Geordi, Picard, and its fellow Exocomps.